renovatebot/renovate/docs/shareable-configs.md

 # Preset configs

 Renovate uses the term "presets" to refer to shareable config snippets, similar to eslint.
+Unlike eslint though:

+-   Presets may be as small as a list of package names, or as large as a full config
+-   Shared config files can contain many presets

 ## Preset config URIs